RoundTable

 Primary Solution

-RoundTable gives the framework for collaborators to get creative and grow their worlds with various workflows.
-The website provides creators with a better understanding of what they need to create fictional worlds while allowing them to explore and develop to their heart’s content.
-This makes RoundTable the perfect web app for curious novice writers looking for an easier way to get started creating legendary stories.
+RoundTable gives the framework for collaborators to get creative and grow their worlds with a variety of workflows.
+The app provides creators with the essentials needed to create fictional worlds while allowing them to explore and develop to their heart’s content.
+This makes RoundTable the perfect web application for curious novice writers looking for an easier way to get started creating legendary stories.

 Parameters